theobwatson/melanoma_detection/README.md

-# melanoma_detection
+# Melanoma Classification using EfficientNetV2 / MobileNetV3

 This project trains deep learning models to detect melanoma from dermoscopic images.
-It supports multiple backbones (EfficientNetV2B0, EfficientNetV2B1, MobileNetV3Small) and uses transfer learning, fine-tuning, and threshold optimization for high recall.
+It supports multiple backbones (EfficientNetV2B0 and MobileNetV3Small) and uses transfer learning, fine-tuning, and threshold optimization for high recall.

 ## To Train a Model